This is not morning sickness.

-Children exposure to HG in utero have a 3.6-fold increased risk (38% vs 15% controls) of childhood conduct issues, and doubles the risk of adult mental health disorders, primarily depression, bipolar disorder, and anxiety.
+Children exposed to HG in utero have a 3.6-fold increased risk (38% vs 15% controls) of childhood conduct issues, and double the risk of adult mental health disorders, primarily depression, bipolar disorder, and anxiety.

-A significant number of those exposed to HG in utero will develop chronic cardiac and metabolic issues in adulthood.
+A significant number of babies exposed to HG in utero will develop chronic cardiac and metabolic issues in adulthood.
 Findings on this vary.

 Learn the risks and complications of HG and how comprehensive, universal assessment and treatment can improve outcomes.